andrewangelle/Instrument-Search/README.md

 ## Description

 1. Get information about a single instrument.
-  Searching...
+For example, searching for..

       Name: Trumpet
       Family:
       Clef:

-  ...will yield Trumpet's unique traits.
+..will yield Trumpet's unique traits.

       family: Brass
       pitch: B-flat